 - Export individual layers or hide all inactive layers and export the entire image.

-- Export all layers at once: Unofficial scripts can be used to export multiple layers at a time.
+- Export all layers at once: Custom scripts like this one can be used to export multiple layers at a time.

 This video is an example of an animation that used art drawn in ArtRage and was animated in another program.